 “Apple’s use of the mark ‘iBooks’ to denote the electronic library that can be accessed via its iPad tablet computer and its iPhone is likely to overwhelm the good will of plaintiffs’ ‘ibooks’ and ‘ipicturebooks’ marks and render them virtually worthless,”

 Apple Insider carried out a quick search for the Colby trademarks at the U.S. Patent and Trademark Office but only found Apple’s live trademarks.
+This raises questions about the visibility and recognition of Colby’s trademarks in the digital space.
+If Colby’s trademarks are not prominently registered or recognized, it could weaken his case against Apple.

 Source: Apple Insider

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.